deborahlim/tgc-assignment-1/README.md

 ## Demo

-A live website can be found here <LINK>
+A live website can be found here: https://deborahlim.github.io/tgc-assignment-1/

 <br>
 <img width="1427" alt="Screenshot 2021-08-15 at 3 42 00 PM" src="https://user-images.githubusercontent.com/84578312/129470977-9a190315-a4f8-4730-a2b3-c032906c22b9.png">